 You will need the following information to complete the application:

 - Phone, Fax, Email Address, Website address

 - Organization Type, i.e., nonprofit, city government, etc.

 - Project Title, Request Amount, Project Budget, Term

 - Project Description, Statement of Need

 - Sources of Revenue

 - Acknowledgement: Describe how you will generate positive public relations for Mat-Su Health Foundation if you are awarded this grant.

 - Project Budget: Please provide a project budget

-If you start a Target Wellness grant application and then need to finish it later or make changes, click here.
+If you start a CPR grant application and then need to finish it later or make changes, click here.
 Enter your email and password, and you will have access to all grants associated with your email address.
 You will also submit required progress reports online through the same link.